Jackson, Tennessee: Other sports

-In 1974, a little league team from Jackson played in the Little League World Series in Williamsport, PA — to date, the only team from West Tennessee to qualify.
+In 1974, a little league team from Jackson played in the Little League World Series in Williamsport, PA – to date, the only team from West Tennessee to qualify.

 From 1990 to 2011, Jackson hosted the NAIA Women's Division I National Championship basketball tournament in the Oman Arena.

+The Jackson TN Underdawgs have participated in The Basketball Tournament since 2016.
+The Underdawgs have played spoiler in multiple years, defeating some of the tournaments top-ranked teams.
+In 2021, while ranked the 15-seed, the Underdawgs defeated the number 2-seed in their region.
+In 2016, they upset the number 1-seed in their region.